Code Red Scenario: Historical University Crisis (2001)

 If Internet Attack Participation Is Ignored:

-“While investigating local defacements, Patricia discovers your university servers are attacking MIT, Stanford, and the White House.
+“While investigating local defacements, Patricia discovers your university servers are attacking MIT, Stanford, Berkeley, and the White House.
 How does this change your response priorities?”

 If Academic Culture Conflict Is Missed: